New paintings by Kate Pellegrini

 My work is influenced by many artists from all periods in art history and different artists inform different works.
-Alberto Giacometti, Cezanne, Patrick Heron, Matisse, Bryan Wynter, Van Gogh, Picasso, Peter Doig and John Virtue are among my all time favourites.
+Alberto Giacometti, Paul Cezanne, Patrick Heron, Henri Matisse, Bryan Wynter, Van Gogh, Picasso, Peter Doig and John Virtue are among my all time favourites.

 2016 Windsor Contemporary Art Fair

 2015 PSAD Student Show – winner of Drawing Prize

 2014 Landscape of Change Exhibition – Curated group show in Stoke Newington

 2014 Wandsworth Artists Open House – with Sheila Roe